 We work on more and more furniture-related projects, so we thought setting up a checklist specific to these processes was necessary.

-The difficulty we encountered was the many types of wooden furniture.
+The difficulty we encountered was the many types of wooden furniture that we see in Chinese factories.
 We were forced to make certain assumptions in order to limit the range and make the physical audit manageable:

 - All wooden furniture starts off as raw material